satcar77/tech-interview-problems/README.md

 ### Medium
 333. Pascal's triangle is a triangular array of integers constructed with the following formula:
+- The first row consists of the number 1.
+- For each subsequent row, each element is the sum of the numbers directly above it, on either side.
 For example, here are the first few rows:
 ```
     1